 If corrosion resistance is your number-one requirement — for example, your parts are used in the food service industry — consider stainless steel and nickel alloys which are a specialty process with limited capacity in the US.
 For high electrical and thermal conductivity, strength and wear-resistance, consider brass which is another special alloy.

 Premier Die Casting Can Help You With the Right Die Cast Metal Parts for Your Industry

 If you’re still not entirely sure which metal is right for your die

 cast parts, don’t worry.
 We understand that you’re not an expert in die casting or metal machining, and you don’t have to be.
 Premier Die Casting is here to help.
 For over 70 years, Premier Die Casting has provided CNC machining, die casting, metal finishing and assembly services.
 We specialize in aluminum die casting, as we find that aluminum combines virtually all the best properties of the most popular alloys.

 We’re happy to help you figure out which metals and which machining processes you need for your particular projects.
 We use state-of-the-art machines and technology to make sure you always get beautiful, reliable parts that last.
-Call us today at 1-800-394-3006 to tell us about your industry and needs so that we can come up with the right plan for your project.
+Contact us today to tell us about your industry and needs so that we can come up with the right plan for your project.
 We work with medical companies, telecommunications, lighting and more — and we’ll be happy to come up with a solution for your industry.

 Premier Die Casting is an ISO 9001:2015 certified, family-owned, U.S.-based company that has flourished for years by providing high-quality parts for manufacturers across a wide range of industries.
 We are happy to apply our expertise to your company now.
 To learn more or to set up an order, call us now or get in touch with us online today.